-Drew Dutton, M.Ed., Drew Dutton is a graduate of the TCU counseling program and serves as an adjunct faculty member, teaching the Addictions Counseling course.
+Drew Dutton, M.Ed., Drew Dutton is a graduate of the TCU Counseling & Human Services Program and serves as an adjunct faculty member, teaching the Addictions Counseling course.
 He also serves as the Vice President and Clinical Director for Phoenix House, an addiction treatment facility.